pvcraven/capstone/source/assignments/assignment_04.rst

   a long time to download?
 * Scalability of using Node.js.
 If we have 1,000 people on our web server, will this help or hurt us?
-* What support is out their for Angular JS?
+* What support is out their for Node.js?
 If something goes wrong, who will we get support from?
 * Popularity: Can we find Node.js programmers?
 Is it a fad?
 Is it getting old and out of date?